Skip to content

 Myth 12: I’ll be covered if my home is burgled while I’m in Spain for the winter

-Homes that are left unoccupied are deemed more at risk of break-ins by insurance providers than houses with people living in them.
+Homes that are left unoccupied are considered by insurance providers to be more at risk of break-ins than houses with people living in them.
 This means most standard home insurance policies won’t cover you if you leave your property empty for more than 30 days at a time.
-So if you spend three months of the year holidaying abroad, or you’re working overseas for an extended period, you’ll need unoccupied home insurance.
-This will cost you extra, but will offer cover if anything goes wrong while you’re away.

 Compare home insurance